-- make adjustments to tax;

-- claim a refund due to an adjustment to tax;

-- claim a net operating loss (NOL) carryback deduction;

-- report federal adjustments (1120X), and;

-- report IRS audit adjustments (RAR).
+- make adjustments to tax; - claim a refund due to an adjustment to tax; - claim a net operating loss (NOL) carryback deduction; - report federal adjustments (amended federal return), and: - report IRS audit adjustments (RAR).

-When to File: A taxpayer may apply to the Department for revision of any return filed at any time within 3 years of the due date; or, if an extension was granted, 3 years from the date the return was filed.
-The 3 year period is not applicable to an IRS audit; however, no additional assessment or refund will be made more than 3 years after the date the IRS disposes of the tax liability in question.
+When to File: A taxpayer may apply to the Department for revision of any return filed at any time within three (3) years of the due date; or, if an extension was granted, three (3) years from the date the return was filed.
+The 3-year period is not applicable to an IRS audit; however, no additional assessment or refund will be made more than three (3) years after the date the IRS disposes of the tax liability in question.